-- Ensure the controlled release of clean water followed by the regular removal of silt from features after pollution and or storm events. - Remove any blockages. - Regularly inspect and maintain to ensure effectiveness of installed features.
+- Ensure the controlled release of clean water followed by the regular removal of silt from features • after pollution and or storm events. - Remove any blockages. • - Regularly inspect and maintain to ensure effectiveness of installed features. •

-Pollution Prevention Plan
+7.0 Pollution Prevention Plan

-This section provides a PPP for the Site, incorporating a Pollution Incident Plan (PIP).
+This section provides a PPP for the site, incorporating a Pollution Incident Plan (PIP).

-The aim of this PPP is to ensure that measures are taken to avoid potential risks to water quality.
-It covers preconstruction, construction, and operational phases of the Proposed Development.
+The aim of this PPP is to ensure that measures are taken to avoid potential risks to water quality, particularly within the River Tweed catchment.
+It covers pre-construction, construction, and operational phases of the Proposed Development.